dogukyilmaz/dogukyilmaz/README.md

 ---

 Yeah, I know... this place feels a bit chaotic right now.
-Some repositories are outdated — a reflection of where I once was, not where I am now.
+Most of the repositories are outdated — a reflection of where I once was, not where I am now.
 Consider it a *"work in progress"* — evolving, just like everything else.

 ---